amvmdev/amvm-form-models/README.md

 }
 ```

+#### hasExistingErrors(formModel)
-`hasExistingErrors(formModel)` - function returns true if form model has errors (validators will not be run agains form model field).
+Function returns true if form model has errors (validators will not be run agains form model field).